 The test automation market is getting bigger and bigger.
 Every day new players are entering the market, offering tools with thousands of functionalities.
 Tool scouting can be quite overwhelming and frustrating.
 Let’s prioritize: what are the main criteria to analyze?

-These are 12 key points to consider before taking a decision:
+These are 12 key points to consider before making a decision:

 - Cross-browser testing.
 Do you have a browser-based system?
 On how many browsers do you want to test the application?
 That highly depends on the end-users and the browser they’re using to run the system.

 - Technical support.
-There’s nothing more frustrating than a tool which doesn’t come with a good customer service.
-A trial or a pilot project can be the right time to understand how quick, friendly and expert the assistance is.
+There’s nothing more frustrating than a tool that doesn’t come with good customer service.
+A trial or a pilot project can be the right time to understand how quick, friendly, and expert the assistance is.

 - Input test data.
 Sometimes you need to run very complex tests, so you need to upload your business data to cover many users and cases.
 How easy it is to provide it?
 A tool supporting test data input from various data files such as Excel, XML, txt, would be a big relief.
 Even better if you can connect it to different data sources.

 - Test Report: reports are very important.
-At first glance you should be able to understand what the overall situation is, how many test cases are successful and the ones which failed.
-In case of failure you need a comprehensive report about it, telling you exactly on which step the script failed.
+At first glance, you should be able to understand what the overall situation is, how many test cases are successful, and the ones which failed.
+In case of a failure, you need a comprehensive report about it, telling you exactly on which step the script failed.

 - Straight team conversations: how easy it is communicating within the team when some test fails?
 Prefer tools that support team conversations or consider to integrate with one of them, like Slack.
 Here is a nice article about ChatBots that can help you with this task.

 - Integrations.
 The IT systems are becoming more and more complex, involving many highly integrated tools.
-It is very important to consider a solution which offers integrations or even an open API which let you build your own, in case your system is very complex.
+It is very important to consider a solution that offers integrations or even an open API that lets you build your own, in case your system is very complex.

-To help you comparing the different tools we have created a matrix summarizing all these criteria.
+To help you compare the different tools we have created a matrix summarizing all these criteria.
 You can download it and assign a score based on your needs.